eriklarsen4/golf/README.md

 The data is ideal for numerous types of modeling, including linear mixed models, time series, and decision trees It will likely expand, depending on additional data

-Please see the vignettes for details
+Please see the [articles](https://github.com/eriklarsen4/golf/tree/main/inst/articles) for details